ACR Capital Markets – Background

 - The Milken Institute recommended concrete actions to grow the green bond market in California and the United States.

 - Standardize the metrics used to measure the environmental impact of various projects.

 - Improve [issuer] data collection to meet growing demands.

 - Set a minimum threshold for the market as a whole and establish key performance indicators within various categories of projects.

 - Streamline data collection practices.

-ACR’s Green Finance Impact Program responds to these calls by providing a standardized, evidence-based approach to impact quantification for bond-financed green projects, assets, or activities.
+ACR’s Green Finance Impact Program responds to these calls by providing a standardized, evidence-based approach to impact quantification for green infrastructure financed with municipal bonds.

 ©2020 AMERICAN CARBON REGISTRY at WINROCK INTERNATIONAL.
 All Rights Reserved.